manuelbieh/react-book/hooks/use-of-hooks.md

 ReactDOM.render(<App />, document.getElementById("root"));
 ```

-The `ContextExample` component is receiving its data from the pseudo-account data provider,  the`AccountContext` provider.
+The `ContextExample` component is receiving its data from the pseudo-account data provider: the`AccountContext` provider.
 This works without having to wrap an `AccountContext.Consumer` component around `ContextExample`.
 It does not only save us multiple lines of code in the component itself, but also leads to a much better debugging experience as the component tree is not as deeply nested as it would be otherwise.

 However, this simplification is entirely optional.
 If you prefer to keep using the well-known Consumer component to access data from a provider, that is completely fine.